Aerial bombing of cities: Asiatic-Pacific Theatre

-In the Asiatic-Pacific Theater, Japan continued to bomb Chinese cities and expanded its air operations towards others in Asia such as Singapore, Rangoon, and Mandalay.
+In the Asiatic-Pacific Theater, Japan continued to bomb Chinese cities and expanded its air operations towards others in Asia such as Singapore, Rangoon and Mandalay.
 In the first few months of the war with the Western Powers, Japan projected its airpower on settlements as distant as Honolulu, Darwin, and Unalaska.

-The capture of the Mariana Islands in 1944 enabled the United States Army Air Forces to reach the Japanese home islands using the Boeing B-29 Superfortress.
-The U.S. firebombed Tokyo on the night of March 9–10, 1945, and killed more than 100,000 people in the deadliest conventional bombing in history, known as Operation Meetinghouse.
-In a few hours, 100,000 people who were in Tokyo including civilians died either by the bombing or the conflagration that followed the bombing by 325 B-29's night attacks.
+The capture of the Mariana Islands in 1944 enabled the United States Army Air Forces (USAAF) to reach the Japanese home islands using the Boeing B-29 Superfortress.

+The United States bombed Tokyo on the night of 9–10 March 1945, killing more than 100,000 people and destroying more than 150,000 buildings, was the most destructive conventional bombing in human history and the deadliest of World War II, known as Operation Meetinghouse.
+In a few hours, 100,000 people who were in Tokyo, mostly civilians, died either by the bombing or the conflagration that followed the bombing by 325 B-29's night attacks.
 The bombing was meant to burn wooden buildings and indeed the bombing caused fire that created a 50 m/s wind that is comparable to tornadoes.
 A total of 381,300 bombs amounting to 1783 tons, were used in the bombing.

+US President Harry Truman described the firebombing of Tokyo "was one of the most terrible things that ever happened."
+Historian Michael Pembroke stated that, "More people were killed, slowly, more agonisingly, than in the atomic bombings of Hiroshima and Nagasaki."
+One aircrew member of the bombing stream reported that, "At 5,000 feet you could smell the flesh burning.
+I couldn't eat anything for two or three days ... it was nauseating really.'"

 After the successful Operation Meetinghouse raid, the USAAF went on to firebomb other Japanese cities in effort to pulverize the Japanese war industry and shatter Japanese civilian morale.
-From March to August 1945, the U.S. firebombing of 67 Japanese cities had killed 350,000 civilians.
-In addition, the atomic bombings of Hiroshima and Nagasaki killed 120,000 people.
+From March to August 1945, the US firebombing of 67 Japanese cities had killed 350,000 civilians.
+In addition, the atomic bombings of Hiroshima and Nagasaki killed 120,000 civilians.

 Since World War II

 Korean War

-During the Korean War of 1950–1953, U.S.-led UN air forces heavily bombed the cities in North Korea and the North-occupied South Korea, including their respective capital cities.
+From 1950 to 1953 during the Korean War, UN air forces led by the United States conducted a heavy bombing campaign against North Korea.
+For almost three years, from November 1950 to the day the Korean Armistice Agreement was signed on 27 July 1953, the United States Air Force (USAF) under the auspices of the United Nations Command (UNC) conducted large-scale fire bombing and massive fire raids against the major cities of North Korea and North-occupied South Korea, including their respective capital cities—Pyongyang and Seoul.
 There were also plans to use nuclear weapons against North Korea and the People's Republic of China.